cyclone-project/cyclone-project.github.io/intercloud2017&ormacloud2017.md

 •	Cloud Federation and Interoperability Protocols

-•	Trust, Security, Identity for Interclouds, Multiclouds, Federations, and Interoperability
+•	Trust, Security, Identity Management for Interclouds, Multiclouds, Federations, and Interoperability

 •	Virtual Private Cloud, VPN/IPsec, MPLS techniques for multi-clouds and inter-clouds

-•	Grid Federation and Interoperability Protocols, Lessons Learned, As Applied to Clouds

-•	Experimental Results of Distributed/Multiple Datacenter Cloud Coordination and Interoperability

 •	Theory and experimental results of SDN used for cloud oriented network infrastructure, federations, and interoperability

-•	Semantic Web Services Definitions for Clouds Resources and Management

 •	Mobile Roaming applications for for Interclouds, Multiclouds, Federations, and Interoperability

-•	Cloud and Grid Federation governance and regulatory issues
+•	Cloud and Grid Federation governance, practical experience and regulatory issues

 •	Traffic and load balancing across Federated and Interoperable Clouds

-•	QoS/SLA in Federated and Interoperable Clouds

-•	Converged Implementations of Clouds and Grids

 •	Multilayer (IaaS, PaaS, SaaS) services operation in Intercloud environment